jkardach/Flags/README.md

 # Flags
 Has the flags of the states, Assignment 2 of swift class at DeAnza College.

  The stateData struct does most of the work.
 It's main function is to crate a struct which loads all of its data from a JSON file loaded in the bundle (see the "States.json" fle in the navigator).
 This file was created by MIT in a civics project for here: https://github.com/CivilServiceUSA/us-states.
-For the the assigmnet we had to list the largest city in the state also, which I updated the JSON and added a field for each state for "largest_city".
+For the the assigmnet we had to list the largest city in the state and the area, which of the state, which I manually updated the JSON file to include both.
 As it had all of this wonderful data, I decided to do all 50 states, but some of the data was stale.  url's to some of the state goverment and constitutions was bad, so I manually updated these also.

 A couple of interesting tricks here.
 All of the images are urls, so they are downloaded.
 Some of these images are very large.
 So I've defined the image